puzzle/ops-techlab-rancher/labs/33_addnode.md

 ![Docker Node Run Command](../resources/images/dockerruncommand.png)

-Choose the "Node Role" you wan't to use.
+Choose the Node Role you wan't to use.
 For this lab, we wanna add a new worker node.
 Copy then the docker run command and execute it on your `userX-k8snode3` node.
-Rancher will then deploy add worker components on the node.
+Rancher will then deploy the worker components on the node.
 After some minutes, you new node will be visible and ready for your workload.

 **End of Lab 3.3**